vd2org/wultiplexor/README.md

 ## What?

 Wultiplexor is a reverse proxy server and client that uses websockets server to multiplex tcp connections or unix sockets.
-You can use it to pass connection from one machine to another both behind NAT or firewall.
+You can use it to forward connections from one machine to another both behind NAT or firewall.

 ## How?